Short Inca Trail Peru Machu Picchu 2025

 How far in advance do you have to book the Short Inca Trail?

-To reduce the human impact on the trail, the Peruvian government has limited entry to 500 people per day; this includes hikers, porters, cooks, and guides.
-Therefore, we recommend booking the excursion six months in advance if you dare to embark on this adventure.
+The Peruvian government has limited entry to 500 people per day to reduce the human impact on the trail.
+This includes hikers, porters, cooks, and guides.
+Therefore, if you dare to embark on this adventure, we recommend booking the excursion six months in advance.

 It is worth mentioning that the Short Inca Trail permit is not transferable and is closed for maintenance during the rainy month of the year (February).